Edward Max Nicholson: Ornithology and conservation

-From 1951 to 1960 he was the senior editor of "British Birds" and was the chief editor of The Birds of the Western Palearctic ("BWP", 1977–1994, OUP) from 1965 to 1992.
+From 1951 to 1960, he was the senior editor of "British Birds" and was the chief editor of The Birds of the Western Palearctic ("BWP", 1977–1994, OUP) from 1965 to 1992.
 He was the only author to stay with the project from start to end, personally writing the habitat sections of all species in the nine volumes.
+In 1971, he gave the Witherby Memorial Lecture on the subject of Geograms.

-In 1976 he was an instrumental part of the setting up of Britain's first urban ecology park and the Trust for Urban Ecology.
-In 1978 Nicholson was instrumental in founding the ENDS Report which became a highly influential journal for environmental policy specialists.
+In 1976, he was an instrumental part of the setting up of Britain's first urban ecology park and the Trust for Urban Ecology.
+In 1978, Nicholson was instrumental in founding the ENDS Report which became a highly influential journal for environmental policy specialists.
 He was President of the Royal Society for the Protection of Birds from 1980 to 1985, helped set up the New Renaissance Group and was a trustee of Earthwatch Europe.
-In 1995 he appeared as a guest on Desert Island Discs.
+In 1995, he appeared as a guest on Desert Island Discs.

+He was awarded the Busk Medal by the Royal Geographical Society in 1990.

 Other activities

 Nicholson's 1931 essay A National Plan for Britain led to the formation of the influential policy think tank Political and Economic Planning (PEP), now the Policy Studies Institute.
 Nicholson had strong ideas on how a country should be run and wrote a book "The System".

 Nicholson joined the civil service in 1940, during World War II working for the Ministry of Shipping, then the Ministry of War Transport, attending conferences at Quebec and Cairo, and was with Winston Churchill at the post-war peace conferences at Yalta and Potsdam.
-From 1945 until 1952 he was private secretary to Herbert Morrison, the Deputy Prime Minister.
+From 1945 until 1952, he was private secretary to Herbert Morrison, the Deputy Prime Minister.
 He also chaired the committee for 1951's Festival of Britain.
-During the war years he was in charge of organizing shipping operations and convoys across the Atlantic.
+During the war years, he was in charge of organizing shipping operations and convoys across the Atlantic.
 He was involved in the planning of "Operation Overlord", the invasion of Europe.
 For his services he was awarded the CVO and CB.